AMLP: Adjustable Masking Lesion Patches for Self-Supervised Medical Image Segmentation: Introduction

-\begin{itemize}[label={\textbullet}] \item We identify the limitations under the applications of existing self-supervised learning methods based on Masked Image Modeling in the field of medical images, and propose a novel adaptive masking lesions patches benefits self-supervised medical image segmentation framework named AMLP. \item There exist four advancements in our proposed AMLP framework: First, we introduce a new Masked Patch Selection strategy (MPS), which enables the model to more accurately focus on lesion patches, through k-means clustering.
-Second, we introduce the Attention Reconstruction Loss (ARL) by calculating the relative attention reconstruction loss weight of each patch, ensuring that the network pays more attention to the difficult to reconstruct lesion patches.
-Furthermore, our proposed Category Consistency Loss (CCL) aids the network in distinguishing between the reconstructed image and the original image.
-This results in a more precise foreground-background distinction, optimizing clustering results and allowing the model to more accurately focus on the lesion area during the training process.
-Besides, we propose an Adaptive Masking Ratio Strategy (AMR) to progressively increase the masking ratio and the final upper limit of the masking rate to further enhance the model's performance. \item Extensive experiments were conducted on two publicly available medical segmentation datasets.
-The results demonstrate that our method, with only 5\% (or 10\%) of labeled data, not only significantly outperforms state-of-the-art self-supervised baselines but also achieves comparable (sometimes even superior) performance to fully supervised segmentation methods with 50\% (or 100\%) of labeled data.
-This illustrates that our approach can achieve superior segmentation performance with minimal labeling efforts.
-Furthermore, ablation studies confirm the effectiveness and necessity of the four improvements (i.e., MPS, AMR, ARL, CCL) for AMLP to achieve its exceptional performance. \end{itemize}
+The contributions can be summarized as follows: (i) We identify the limitations under the applications of existing self-supervised MIM learning methods in medical images, and propose a novel adjustable masking lesions patches benefits self-supervised medical image segmentation framework, named AMLP. (ii) Our AMLP framework includes four key advancements.
+First, we introduce MPS based on k-means clustering to improve the model's focus on lesion patches.
+Second, the RRL calculates relative relative reconstruction weights to emphasize challenging lesion patches.
+Additionally, our CCL enhances the network's ability to distinguish between reconstructed and original images, improving foreground-background separation.
+Furthermore, we propose AMR to further enhance the model's performance by progressively increase masking ratio during training to broaden the range of learnable mutual information. (iii)~Extensive experiments were conducted on two publicly available medical segmentation datasets.
+The results demonstrate that our method, with only 5\% or 10\% labeled data, AMLP greatly outperforms the state-of-the-art self-supervised baselines.
+Furthermore, ablation studies confirm the effectiveness and necessity of the four improvements (i.e., MPS, RRL, CCL, AMR) for AMLP to achieve its exceptional performance.